-Hi, I’m Valerie Lynn, THE MOMMY PLANNER, Author of THE MOMMY PLAN.
+Hi, I’m Valerie Lynn, Author of THE NEW MOMMY PLAN.

 New Motherhood expert for new moms mothers whose lifestyle demands that they have a fast and strong recovery, without sacrificing the incredible experience of deep-healing and intimate bonding this sacred time embodies.
 Through a blend of the most effective eastern and western postpartum recovery practices, I guide mothers through their physical and hormonal recovery cutting their healing time in half allowing them to be fully present to meet the needs of their newborn and resume their way of life.